jjpal/course-dbt/weekLy_homework/week2_homework.md

     - added fact_order that includes orders information, applied discount/current promo status from promos table, ordered quantity from order_items, and product price/ inventory to apply possible discount if product is not available.

     For Marketing:
-   -
+   - added user_order_facts that includes user and order information.

     For Product:
-    - added fact_page_views which include totals for the different events
+    - added fact_page_views which include totals for the different events.